GlobalPass-AG/developer/docs/ios-sdk/native/native.md

 And that’s it.
 After the KYC flow is passed SDK dismisses its view controller and calls the callback you passed earlier.

-## 4. Localisation
+## Localisation

-To specify the required SDK display language, provide the `localeIdentifier` parameter with a string value containing the locale identifier in the function call:
+To specify the required localisation, provide the `localeIdentifier` parameter with a string value containing the locale identifier in the function call:

 ```swift
 do {